Once the realm of overstuffed keywords, a shift has been occurring within search engine optimization standards.

 That is O.K. though; we are going to take this opportunity to do just that.

 - What are LSI Keywords?

 - How Latent Semantic Indexing Keywords work.

-- Why LSI Keywords are essential for SEO.
+- Why Latent Semantic Indexing Keywords are Important for online marketing

 - How best to use LSI Keywords in your content.

-- How to find LSI keywords using LSI tools.
+- How to find Latent Semantic Indexing keywords using tools.